Editorial Policies

 The procedure of article retraction

-The article and abstract remain on the journal website in the relevant issue, but an electronic version of the text is marked with RETRACTED sign and retraction date, the same marking is placed on the article in the contents list.
+The article and abstract remain on the journal website in the relevant issue, but an electronic version of the text is marked with a RETRACTED sign and retraction date, the same marking is placed on the article in the contents list.

 For peer reviewers

-Peer reviewers involved in reviewing articles of the journal should follow the guidelines listed below.
+Peer reviewers involved in reviewing articles of the Journal should follow the guidelines listed below.

 CONFLICT OF INTERESTS